-Impact of Ignoring the Manufacturer's Capacity
+7.2.
+Impact of ignoring the manufacturer's capacity

-Results presented in Figure 5 compare the performance of our Early/Tardy search heuristic (ET) with that of an "infinite capacity" procurement policy.
-This policy first selects the cheapest bids compatible with each order's due date, then schedules these orders using Vepsalainen and Morton's Apparent Tardiness Cost dispatch rule [Vepsalainen and Morton, 1987], a well-regarded heuristic to minimize tardiness costs - note that there are no earliness costs here, since procurement decisions have already been taken care of in the first step.
+Results presented in Figure 4 compare the performance of our Early/Tardy search heuristic (ET) with that of an "infinite capacity" procurement policy.
+This policy first selects the cheapest bids compatible with each order's due date, then schedules these orders using Vepsalainen and Morton's Apparent Tardiness Cost dispatch rule [11], a well-regarded heuristic to minimize tardiness costs - note that there are no earliness costs here, since procurement decisions have already been taken care of in the first step.
 This policy is representative of reverse auctions, where the manufacturer ignores its internal capacity constraints when selecting among competing bids.
-The results in Figure 5 represent 95% confidence intervals for the total cost per order - procurement cost plus tardiness cost, computed in all four categories of 50-order problems.
+The results in Figure 4 represent 95% confidence intervals for the total cost per order - procurement cost plus tardiness cost, computed in all four categories of 50-order problems.
 The version of our ET search heuristic used in these experiments relied on global earliness weights for release date computations and on local earliness weights for dispatching computations.
-Deviation parameters were set as dev1=dev2=0.3.
+Deviation parameters were set as $dev_1 = dev_2 = 0.3$ .

-It can be seen that accounting for capacity constraints in selecting procurement bids significantly improves the manufacturer's bottom line across all four problem sets.
+It can be seen that accounting for capacity selecting procurement constraints in bids significantly improves the manufacturer's bottom line across all four problem sets.
 The most significant improvements are observed on the more difficult problem set, namely np/wd and wp/wd, where bid delivery dates can vary widely.
 A breakdown of average tardiness and procurement costs is provided in Table 1 for the most difficult problem set, wp/wd.
 It can be seen that our ET search heuristic yields solutions that have one third of the cost of an infinite capacity procurement policy.
 More specifically, in contrast to the infinite capacity policy, our ET heuristic is capable of sacrificing procurement costs to decrease overall costs through reductions in tardiness penalties.
 In this particular case, a relatively minor increase in procurement costs of a couple of percent results in a major reduction in tardiness costs (of nearly 80%).
 These results strongly validate the FCMAP model advocated in this paper.

-Figure 5.
+Figure 4.
 Impact of ignoring the manufacturer's capacity

 Table 1.
-Impact of ignoring capacity - standard deviations are between parentheses wp/wd Proc.
+Impact of ignoring capacity

+standard deviations are between parentheses

+wp/wd Proc.
 Cost Tard.
-Cost Total Cost per Order Infinite Capacity Policy 37.35 (0.91) 206.79 (58.71) 244.14 (59.08) ET (Global - Local) 39.11 (1.14) 41.53 (25.80) 80.64 (25.79)
+Cost Total Cost per Order 244.14 (59.08) Infinite Capacity Policy 37.35 (0.91) 206.79 (58.71) ET (Global - Local) 39.11 (1.14) 41.53 (25.80) 80.64 (25.79)

-Distance from the Optimum
+7.3.
+Distance from the optimum